sungyoon-lee/convex_adversarial/README.md

 This repository is forked from https://github.com/locuslab/convex_adversarial

-Only slight change is made on some files in convex_adversarial/example.
+Only slight changes are made on some files in convex_adversarial/example.

 - 2D.ipynb: toy 2D data experiments
 - MNIST-normal.ipynb: normal training results on MNIST; comparison of computational time with robust training